soenneker/soenneker.blazor.filepond/README.md

 # ![](https://user-images.githubusercontent.com/4441470/224455560-91ed3ee7-f510-4041-a8d2-3fc093025112.png) Soenneker.Blazor.FilePond
 ### A Blazor interop library for the file upload library [FilePond](https://pqina.nl/filepond/)

-This library was created to make it easier to use FilePond in Blazor.
-It provides access to the options, methods, plugins, and events.
-There is a demo project showing some common usages.
+This library simplifies the integration of FilePond into Blazor applications, providing access to options, methods, plugins, and events.
+A demo project showcasing common usages is included.

-FilePond documentation for reference: https://pqina.nl/filepond/docs/

-⚠️ 95%+ of the FilePond JS has been implemented, but there are a few things that aren't there yet.
-If you need something that's not supported, please open an issue or submit a PR.
+Diligence was taken to align the API, options, and events closely with the JS.
+Refer to the [FilePond documentation](https://pqina.nl/filepond/docs/) for details.

 ## Installation